open-component-model/ocm/docs/reference/ocm_credential-handling.md

       - <code>caCerts</code>: root certificate for signing server

+  - <code>wget</code>: wget credential matcher

+    It matches the <code>wget</code> consumer type and additionally acts like the <code>hostpath</code> type.

+    Credential consumers of the consumer type wget evaluate the following credential properties:

+      - <code>username</code>: the basic auth user name
+      - <code>password</code>: the basic auth password
+      - <code>identityToken</code>: the bearer token used for non-basic auth authorization
+      - <code>certificateAuthority</code>: the certificate authority certificate used to verify certificates presented by the server
+      - <code>certificate</code>: the certificate used to present to the server
+      - <code>privateKey</code>: the private key corresponding to the certificate

 \
 Those consumer types provide their own matchers, which are often based on some standard generic matches.
 Those generic matchers and their